 What was the highlight of your Experteering trip?

 There are too many to name, but seeing the women in the community grow with confidence after the business education was a particular highlight.
-One of the highlights was also working with the Masaka Farmers Union to help them initiate and manage their microfinance program.

 What was one thing you wish you knew before you went volunteering overseas?